 The Traction Tred Lite is a hiker style with a classier look than most work boots.
 Rather than using a more traditional brown leather, there’s a bit of gray tone to go with the brown and it works great with jeans or nearly any color of work pants you might prefer.

-From the top, the toebox avoids being overly large and there’s no moc toe breaking up the appearance.
-Overall, the look is appropriate for those of you who bounce back and forth between meetings in the office and being on site.
+From the top, the toebox avoids being overly large, and there’s no moc toe breaking up the appearance.
+Overall, the look is appropriate for those of you who bounce back and forth between office meetings and being on site.
 It’s a good look for casual wear when you’re meeting folks for dinner before heading home as well.
 Of course, it’s still packed with Red Wing quality and perfectly content to live full-time on tough jobsites.

 On the business end, there’s a Vibram LiteBase wedge outsole.
 Don’t let the wedge style make you think it’s only for hard surfaces, though.
 The aggressive tread depth makes it a good fit for bare ground as well.
 Combined with its welted construction, the Traction Tred Lite is a boot that thrives in nearly any jobsite environment.